StevenBlack/intl/readme.md

 The Windows system settings are specified in International option of the Windows Control Panel.
 When `SET SYSFORMATS ON`, the following `SET` commands can be used to override the current system settings.
-However, changing the Windows system settings when SET SYSFORMATS is ON overrides these `SET` commands.
+However, changing the Windows system settings when `SET SYSFORMATS ON` overrides these `SET` commands.

 When VFP is started, the VFP system settings are the default